 Common panfish tackle in the USA

 Bluegills are one of the most common species of panfish in the USA.
 They are often found in large schools in weedlines and brush piles, so it is important to rework prime locations to get more bites.
 They are very easy to catch and are prolific spawners.
 They can repopulate the water as fast as they are harvested.
-Therefore, underfishing is a common problem with panfish, which means that there is a risk of overfishing or overpopulation.
+Therefore, underfishing is a common problem with panfish, meaning there is a risk of overfishing or overpopulation.
 Moreover, due to competition, panfish are likely to stay small in size.

 Common panfish lures and sizes

 Most anglers started out catching panfish as a child.
 Bluegill, Crappie, and Perch are some of the most common species, and the excitement of landing a catch will last a lifetime.
 Try a lure that imitates their favorite foods to catch these delicious fish.
 This type of lure will attract strikes on the slow retrieve, and is also effective when trolled or fished from deeper water.